warbe-maker/warbe-maker.github.io/_posts/2020-11-18-Common-VBA-Message-Services.markdown

 modified_date: 2021-04-29
 categories:    vba common
 ---
-An alternative VBA.MsgBox with limits hardly ever reached respectively.
+An alternative VBA.MsgBox with limits hardly ever reached.
 <!--more-->

 ## Why this alternative to the VBA MsgBox?